Boskovii/boskovii.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am an undergraduate student at the Georgia Institute of Technology pursuing a B.S. in Mechanical Engineering, graduating in May 2026.
-My research focuses on human-robot interaction, wearable robotics, and biomechanical systems.
+My research focuses on wearable robotics, biomechanical systems, and human-robot interaction.
 Broadly, I am interested in leveraging user-centered design to improve the functionality and comfort of devices that physically interact with the human body.

 I currently work in the Exoskeleton and Prosthetic Intelligent Controls Lab under Dr. Aaron Young, where I lead an undergraduate team developing a robotic hip exoskeleton for post-stroke mobility restoration.
 My work includes designing and prototyping the exoskeleton's mechanical components, evaluating device performance with stroke-impaired users, and building movement datasets using VICON motion capture, force plates, EMG, IMUs, and insole pressure sensors.